 √ Email notifications – Whatever anyone says, email still rules work life.

-√ Ubiquity with both mobile and web application – While most popular personal productivity tools are mobile-only, that doesn’t work for business users because a majority of business users use a laptop or PC for most of their work day.
+√ Ubiquity with both mobile and web application – While most popular personal productivity tools are mobile-only, that doesn’t work for business users because a majority of business users use a laptop or PC for most of their workday.
 So, having both web and mobile access is another must have.

 √ Powerful search and filtering capabilities – Well, a team has much more data than a single user can ever have, so it becomes very important to provide capabilities to easily find information.
 This is typically done with a combination of search and filter features.

-√ Different views of the data to accommodate variety of use cases and users’ objectives – In business use, many people are looking at the same data, but are examining it with very different perspectives and objectives.
+√ Different views of the data to accommodate the variety of use cases and users’ objectives – In business use, many people are looking at the same data, but are examining it with very different perspectives and objectives.
 For example, consider a team working on a project; while an individual contributor will be interested in knowing what tasks he is assigned, a project manager would be more interested in knowing the tasks for the entire project and how the team is tracking against them.

-√ 3rd party integrations – The task management tool needs to work in the ecosystem of tools used within any organization today.
+√ 3rd party integrations – The task management solution needs to work in the ecosystem of tools used within any organization today.
 So, it should integrate with popular tools such as Google Drive, Dropbox, Slack, Zapier, etc.

 The Task Management Hurdle